-- (1) Monitor compliance by the Corporation with the CG Manual, Code of Corporate Governance, Securities Regulation Code, Corporation Code, and other applicable rules and regulations; and if any violations are found, to report the matter to the Board and recommend the imposition of the proper penalty. - (2) Appear before the SEC when summoned in relation to compliance with the Code of Corporate Governance. - (3) Issue a certification that every January 30th of the year on the extent of the Corporation's compliance with the Code for the completed year and, if there are any deviations, explain the reason for such deviation.
+- a.
+Ensure proper onboarding of new directors (i.e., orientation on the Corporation's business, charter, articles of incorporation and by-laws, among others): - b.
+Monitor-, review, evaluate and ensure the compliance by the Corporation, its officers and directors with the CG Manual, relevant laws, the Code of Corporate Governance, Securities Regulation Code, Corporation Code, and other applicable, as may be amended from time to time[, rules and regulations; and if any and all governance issuances of regulatory agencies: - (1)c.
+Report violations are found, to report the matter to the Board , and recommend the imposition of the proper penalty appropriate disciplinary action; - d.
+Ensure the integrity and accuracy of all documentary submissions to regulators; - (2)e.
+Appear before the SEC when summoned in relation to compliance with the Code-of-Corporate Governance.; - (3) Issue a certification that every January 30th of the year on the extent of the Corporation's compliance with the Code for the completed year and, if there are any deviations, explain the reason for such deviation. - f.
+Collaborate with other departments to properly address compliance issues, which may or may not be subject to investigation: - g.
+Identify possible areas of compliance issues, and work towards the resolution of the same; - h.
+Ensure the attendance of board members and key officers to relevant trainings; and - i.
+Perform such other duties and responsibilities as may be provided by the SEC.